 #8 – Is your company profile complete?

 Did you know that you can now ensure that your content is shown to the right audience?
 Using the targeted audience feature (which is free), you can really tailor your content for a specific demographic.
+(If your business is operating on an international basis – you definitely need to look into this!)

 #10 – Send an Envelope Campaign